clubcleaver/tools/README.md

-# tools
+# TOOLS
-Handy tools and scripts
+Handy Tools and Scripts